 Central Chile

-For many organisms, predation is a near constant threat.
+For most organisms, predation is a near constant threat.
 Many prey species have therefore adapted ways to detect and avoid predators.

 I explored this complex relationship through two study systems, both from the subtidal zone.
 One study system explored how invertebrate kairomones (chemical cues that come from a predator and allow a prey animal to detect the predator's presence) affect the behavior of a small subtidal snail, Tegula tridentata.
 The second system explored how the presence of a predator affects habitat choice in a cryptobenthic blenny, known locally as "trombollito" (Helcogrammoides cunninghami).